-At Mawgan-in-Pydar Primary School our curriculum aims to give our children the knowledge, skills and understanding to achieve to their full potential academically, socially and emotionally.
+At Mawgan-in-Pydar Primary School we aim to give our children the knowledge, skills and understanding to achieve to their full potential academically, socially and emotionally.
 This takes place in the context of a safe and nurturing school environment where each individual child is known and each individual child’s learning journey is unique to them.

-We aim to give the children the necessary skills to prepare them for life in modern British society.
-As a truly inclusive primary school, our curriculum reflects both the context of the school and the experiences of the children.
-This enables the children to be aspirational, to fulfil their potential and reach the highest of expectations that we have of them.
-We want all our pupils to truly reach their potential in everything they do,
+We strive to give our children the necessary skills to prepare them for life in modern British society.
+As a truly inclusive primary school, our curriculum reflects both the context of the school and the experiences of our children.
+This enables our children to be aspirational, to fulfil their potential and reach the highest of expectations that we have of them.
+We want all of our pupils to truly do the best they can in everything they do,